WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Appendix B - Non Player Characters.md

 > ***Smoke Bomb (2/Day).*** The infiltrator can throw a bomb at a point up to 60 feet away.
 When the smoke bomb lands, it emits a cloud of smoke that creates a heavily obscured area in a 20-foot radius.
 It lasts for 1 minute or until a strong wind disperses it.

 Highly skilled **infiltrators** are sent into exceptional danger to gather the most vital of knowledge, often at the risk of death or torture.
 They have silver tongues and lightning reflexes, and will serve their commanders by all means and with every trick their sleeve.

+> "And remember, agent.
+Should you be discovered, SI:7 will disavow all knowledge of your existence."
+>
+> - Master Mathias Shaw, briefing an SI:7 infiltrator
+>
+> // Convert into paper note

 <img src='https://i.imgur.com/BrDcy46.png' class='inkblot' style='left:-150px; bottom:-130px; width:670px; transform:rotate(215deg);' />
 <img src='https://i.imgur.com/uOQOURz.png' class='inkblot' style='left:-40px; bottom: -560px; width:700px; transform:rotate(-100deg);' />